 NOAA OCEAN ACIDIFICATION PROGRAM

 Ocean acidification is occurring because the world’s oceans are absorbing increasing amounts of atmospheric carbon dioxide, leading to lower pH and greater acidity.
-This is literally causing a sea change and threatening the fundamental chemical balance of ocean and coastal waters from pole to pole.
+This is literally causing a sea change and fundamentally changing the chemistry of the ocean from pole to pole.

 As a requirement of the FOARAM Act of 2009, the NOAA Ocean Acidification Program was officially established in May 2011.
 The NOAA OAP is an integral part of a much broader US research effort to increase our understanding about how (and how fast) the chemistry of the ocean is changing, how variable that change is by region, and what impacts these changes are having on marine life, people, and the local, regional, and national economies.

 NOAA is coordinating closely with other federal agencies which have strong ocean acidification research or policy portfolios.
-These include the National Science Foundation (NSF), United States Geological Survey (USGS), National Aeronautical and Space Administration (NASA), Bureau of Energy Management (BOEM), Department of State (DOS), U.S. Fish and Wildlife Services (USF&W), and the Environmental Protection Agency (EPA).
+These include the National Science Foundation (NSF), United States Geological Survey (USGS), National Aeronautical and Space Administration (NASA), Bureau of Energy Management (BOEM), Department of State (DOS), U.S. Fish and Wildlife Services (USF&W), Environmental Protection Agency (EPA), Department of Defense (DOD), US Department of Agriculture (USDA), National Park Service (NPS), and Department of Energy (DOE).
 See the Interagency Working Group for further information.